Filter Content

 EXTRA SPECIALS DAILY.
 CHECK ON ANNOUNCEMENTS OR THE QKR!
 APP FOR AVAILABILITY

-SCHOOL OFFICE HOURS - 8:15am to 3:30pm
+SCHOOL OFFICE HOURS (School Holidays)

 Just a reminder that our phone number (SMS only) for students that are/will be absent is 0448 098 383.
 This number is for TXT notifications only and will not be answered by voice.